The Son as Bridegroom

 The Cup the Bridegroom Was Never Supposed to Drink

-If the marriage theme has ever felt confusing to you, it is almost certainly because of this next part.
+This chapter handles the hardest part of the study.
+If the marriage theme has ever felt confusing to you, it is almost certainly because of the issues addressed here.
 The confusion is real, but it is resolvable.

 Yahuah is the Husband of Israel.
 He married her.
-Ezekiel 16:8 describes the moment.
-The Old Testament is clear and consistent — Yahuah is not merely like a husband.
+Ezekiel 16:8 describes the moment: “I entered into a covenant with you and you became Mine.”
+The Old Testament is clear and consistent on this point — Yahuah is not merely like a husband.
 He is the Husband, the ba’al who entered into a binding marriage covenant with His people.

 But Israel was unfaithful.
-And Jeremiah 3:8 records the consequence: Yahuah gave faithless Israel a certificate of divorce and sent her away.
+And Jeremiah 3:8 records the consequence: Yahuah gave faithless Israel (the northern kingdom) a certificate of divorce and sent her away.
 This is the Husband divorcing His own wife.
+It is not the father-of-the-groom interfering in someone else’s marriage.
+It is the married man Himself exercising His legal right under the covenant.

 And here is where the tension bites.
 Torah says that once a woman is divorced and marries another, her first husband cannot take her back (Deuteronomy 24:1–4).
 So if Yahuah divorced Israel, how can there ever be a restoration?
 How can the Husband take back the wife He Himself sent away, without violating His own Torah?

 The answer is that He does not take her back under the old covenant.
 The old marriage is over.
 Both parties on the old contract must die — and a new covenant marriage must begin.
 This is where the Bridegroom enters.
 Yahuah was the Husband of the old covenant.
 Yahushua is the Bridegroom of the new covenant.
-These are two different marriages in the covenant timeline, and the legal mechanism that makes the transition lawful is death and resurrection.
+These are two different marriages in the covenant timeline, and the legal mechanism that makes the transition lawful is death and resurrection — which we will trace step by step.

 The Judgment Cup